Seppli11/ZHAW-Summary/summaries/22HS/WBE/JavaScript.md

 Strings in JavaScripts are a sequence of 16-bit Unicode characters.
 In `"..."` and `'...'` strings, the backslash (`\`) is as an escape sequence.
 In template strings (`` `...` ``) strings a `\` is rendered.
 Additionally, string interpolation can be done with `` `...${var}...` ``.

+Emojis can be made up of multiple 16-bit Unicode-characters. `str.charAt(pos)` will return only one character of those two. `str.codePointAt(pos)` will return the whole emoji UTF-character. `"🤦".length` will return 2 because it is made up of two 16-bit Unicode characters.

 ## BigInt

 With `BigInt(3)` or `3n`, a big integer is created.
 Big ints cannot be added, subtracted, multiplied or diveded by types other than other big ints.
 One exception is concating with strings, which still works.